 The area was considered a lion conservation unit since 2005, and it’s a home for over 550 bird species and is also known as the oldest elephant to give birth to twins.
 The wildlife concentrates around the river during the dry season.
 These animals include the honey badger, waterbuck, olive baboons, wildebeest, and zebras.

-Capture memorable experiences from within the park, the natural beauty spectacular views of the park including Tarangire river, the acacias landscape that gives you a feeling of refreshment, the elephants playing in the muddy waters from the Tarangire river, the grounded mounds grounds the park, these parks beauty makes visitors fall in love with nature just at one sight.
+Capture memorable experiences from within the park, the natural beauty and spectacular views of the park including the Tarangire river, the acacias landscape that gives you a feeling of refreshment, the elephants playing in the muddy waters from the Tarangire river, the grounded mounds ground the park, these parks beauty makes visitors fall in love with nature just at one sight.

 3. Nature Guided Walks

 With the help of the guides, tourists move around the park’s attractions and experience the natural breeze atmosphere.

 These guided nature walks are done in the morning and evening hours with an experienced guide wilderness while learning about the different tree species in the park as you just come along.